Excerpts We Should Read, Talk About and Act On:

 Join us for Zoom conversations based on book excerpts from social justice literature that can impact how we live in community.
 No need to read the books before hand; we will share excerpts that lead to discussion and understanding.

 Each of our conversations will be strengthened by participation of the four local leaders who recommended one of the books.
 They are dedicated to helping neighbors live with each other based on our shared humanity across real and perceived differences.

 Caste: The Origins of Our Discontents, Isabella Wilkerson

 Recommended by Lisa Schroeder, President and CEO, The Pittsburgh Foundation

 Isabel Wilkerson gives us a masterful portrait of an unseen phenomenon in America today and throughout its history which has been shaped by a hidden caste system.
 Beyond race, class, or other factors, there is a powerful caste system that influences people’s lives.
 She writes about the surprising health costs of caste, in depression and life expectancy, and the effects of this hierarchy on our culture and politics.

-The Last Time I Wore A Dress, Daphne Scholinski
+The Last Time I Wore A Dress, by Dylan (Daphne) Scholinski